branchwelder/web-technologies/resources/markdown.md

 # Markdown resources

-It’s meant to be an easy to read and write syntax which converts easily to HTML (and now many other formats as well).
+It’s meant to be an easy to read and write syntax which converts easily to HTML (and now many other formats as well).Markdown was created by John Gruber and Aaron Swartz in 2004.[^wikipedia]

-## History

-Markdown was created by John Gruber and Aaron Swartz in 2004.[^wikipedia]

 ## Overviews